Motorola Talkabout: Product history

 The TalkAbout line was first released in 1997 targeting families and young buyers with two-way radios.
-Designed to work on the Family Radio Service (FRS), it was initially offered in a regular TalkAbout model and a Talkabout Plus model.
+Designed to work on the Family Radio Service (FRS) or PMR446, it was initially offered in a regular TalkAbout model and a Talkabout Plus model.
 In July 1998, the TalkAbout SLK series were announced, also for the FRS.
 In March 1999, the TalkAbout 200 was launched.
 These would also launch in European territories being able to operate freely on the selected frequencies.